Find Great Candidates With This Secret Weapon

 Facebook is a place to post baby pictures, memes, and even the occasional rant.
-However, hidden inside its two billion active users is a wealth of opportunity for a company looking to tap into new and extremely qualified talent.
-When Facebook isn’t making headlines, it’s often forgotten as a place to find the next hire.
+However, hidden inside its two billion active users is a wealth of opportunities for a company looking to tap into new and extremely qualified talent.
+The next time you’re trying to find great candidates, consider looking to Facebook.

 Keep Facebook Updated

 Decades ago, job seekers learned about a position through newspaper ads or word of mouth from their close family and friends.
 Today’s job seekers use both their social media connections and personal connections to find their next employer.